aitoroses/floxide/docs/architecture/adr-process.md

 ## Conclusion

-The ADR process is a critical part of the Flowrs framework's development approach.
+The ADR process is a critical part of the Floxide framework's development approach.
 By documenting architectural decisions in a structured way, we ensure that the project's architecture is well-understood, maintainable, and evolves in a controlled manner.